6 Traditional Belarusian Potato Dishes You Ought to Try

-Potato is one of the most versatile and popular plants on Earth.
+Potatoes are one of the most versatile and popular plants on Earth.
 Once the sole privilege of the Inca Indian in Peru, this root vegetable got its breakthrough in the late 16th century and eventually became the fourth leading food crop on the market after corn, wheat, and rice.
-You can hardly find a nation that doesn’t eat potato.
-While some countries restrain from overindulgent into this starchy plant, others go all overboard.
-Belarus stays ahead of the world.
-With yearly consumption of almost 180 kg (397 lbs) per capita, this Eastern European country has put potato at the center of its cuisine.
-And as it becomes crystal clear, the amount of potato dishes in Belarus is endless.
+You can hardly find a nation that doesn’t eat potatoes.

 History of Belarusian Potato Dishes

-As the time passed, the Belarusians were getting more creative with their now signature plant and continuously developed new ways of preparing potato.
-Over 300 potato dishes exist in Belarusian cuisine today.
-Potato is not just a plant anymore.
+Potatoes are not just a plant anymore.
 It is “the second bread” and quite often the main food on the table.
-There is hardly a day without any kind of potato dishes for an average Belarusian.
-Neighboring nations has noticed such obsession with this plant and nicknamed the Belarusians “Bulbyashi” (a derivative from the word “bulba”, which means “potato” in the Belarusian language).
+There is hardly a day without any kind of potato dish for an average Belarusian.
+Neighboring nations have noticed such an obsession with this plant and nicknamed the Belarusians “Bulbyashi” (a derivative from the word “bulba”, which means “potato” in the Belarusian language).

-Even with the current trend of “a world without borders” and influences from different cuisine, this starchy root hasn’t lost its value.
+Even with the current trend of “a world without borders” and influences from different cuisines, this starchy root hasn’t lost its value.
 You can find different kinds of potato dishes everywhere around the country.
 If you ever decide to visit Belarus, make sure to join the feast and try some of these six traditional potato dishes.

 1. Draniki

-Draniki or simply potato pancakes are some of the most popular potato dishes in Belarus.
-As some theories suggest, this recipe was borrowed from Western and Northern European traditions.
-The method of cooking of draniki is very simple.
+The method of making draniki is very simple.
 All you need is grated potato, onion, salt, and enough vegetable oil to fry them until golden brown.
 Draniki are usually served with sour cream.
-Kids, however, like to have them sweet and after putting fair amount of butter and sugar, roll them up and eat.
+Kids, however, like to have them sweet and after putting on top a fair amount of butter and sugar, roll them up and eat.
 Some recipes also ask for ground pork or mushroom.
-Since it is a heavy potato dish, the best time to eat draniki is usually in the morning or early afternoon.

 2. Babka

 Depending on the method of cooking, babka is another favorite breakfast choice or hearty family dinner.
 “Morning” babka asks for grated potatoes, meat, salt, and onion.
-You need to mix all ingredients well, pour them into a greased frying pan, and bake in an oven from 40 to 60 minutes.
-“Dinner” babka uses the same ingredients.
-However, rather than baking, you typically fry this variation of the dish on the stove over low heat.
-The finished dish is served on its own or with sour cream on the side.
+You need to mix all ingredients well, pour them into a greased frying pan, and bake in an oven for 40 to 60 minutes.

 3. Kalduny

-The word “Kalduny” literally means “sorcerers”, “warlocks” and has nothing to do with the potato dishes.
-Nevertheless, for centuries in Belarusian cuisine, it has been linked to small dumplings with a stuffing of meat or mushrooms.
 Originally, kalduny were made of unleavened dough.
 The growing demand of the “new” plant, though, led to some modification in the recipe when grated potato replaced the flour-based dough.
 Today, kalduny is not the most popular dish on menus of Belarusian restaurants.
-However, their popularity as traditional family meal has barely diminished.
+Yet its popularity as a traditional family meal has barely diminished.

 4. Kletski

 Kletski is another controversial potato dish in Belarusian cuisine.
-Originally, it came from Poland and didn’t have any traces of potato in it, what’s so ever.
+Originally, it came from Poland and didn’t have any traces of potato in it whatsoever.
 The recipe, however, was constantly evolving, incorporating familiar ingredients that suited the spirit and lifestyle of the Belarusian nation.
 Soon the potato took over the flour, giving birth to the traditional Belarusian kletski.
-Usually, the dish consists of small potato balls boiled in water or milk.
-Some recipes though include meat and onion.
-The Belarusians eat kletsi as soup or as main meal with sour cream on top.

 5. Tsibriki